Stratford, London: Entertainment

+Stratford Rex on the Broadway was built in 1896 as a theatre, but underwent conversion to a cinema in 1933.
+After 1975, the Rex was empty for large periods, until being renovated in 1997 as a music venue.
+It hosted club nights including One Nation and Garage Nation, grime and reggae acts such as Roll Deep and Gregory Isaacs, and live music including Foo Fighters and The Prodigy.
+After a brief closure, it re-opened as a nightclub and then as a childrens entertainment and games zone, until becoming disused again in 2017 and threatened with demolition.
+In May 2025, Newham Council agreed the renovation of the building with a view to leasing it to the Columbo Group.
+In February 2026, it was announced that the Rex would have £15 million investment to re-open as a music venue in 2027.

 Sport

 Stratford is home to the Queen Elizabeth Olympic Park, a sporting complex built for the 2012 Summer Olympics and the Paralympics; it is named after Elizabeth II to commemorate her Diamond Jubilee.

 The first annual Invictus Games were held between 10 and 14 September 2014 in the park; events were held at many of the venues used during the 2012 Olympics, including the Copper Box and the Lee Valley Athletics Centre which had 300 competitors from 13 countries which have fought alongside the United Kingdom in recent military campaigns participated.

-The Premier League football club West Ham United F.C. is based in Stratford Queen Elizabeth Olympics Park.
+The football club West Ham United F.C. is based in Stratford Queen Elizabeth Olympics Park.
 From 1904 until 2016, the club's home ground was Boleyn Ground in Upton Park.
 In 2016, West Ham moved to a new multi-purpose ground, the London Stadium, which is also home to UK Athletics (known as British Athletics) who ground share with West Ham.
 The stadium has hosted a few 2015 Rugby World Cup and English rugby union matches, and also both the 2017 IAAF World Championships and the 2017 World Para Athletics Championships.

 The London Aquatics Centre is also in the park; it has an indoor facility with two 50 m swimming pools and a 25 m diving pool.